Deaths in immigration detention: 1989-2014

 Below we list all deaths that have taken place in immigration removal and short-term holding centres since 1989; we also list those who have died shortly after release from immigration detention.

-There have been twenty-one deaths in immigration removal centres since 1989; three women and the rest men.
+There have been twenty-two deaths in immigration removal centres since 1989; three women and the rest men.
 Harmondsworth detention centre accounts for eight deaths; three people have died at Colnbrook and two each at Campsfield, Yarl’s Wood and Haslar.
-One person has died at each of the detention centres Dungavel, Dover, Oakington (now closed) and Pennine House (a short-term holding facility).
+One person has died at each of the detention centres Dungavel, Dover, Oakington (now closed), Pennine House (a short-term holding facility), and Morton Hall.

 30/3/14 Christine Case